lewisc2303/LewisBlog/content/post/Day_37.md

 I also made it pretty by making it blue with a better font.
 My old font didn't clearly show the **bolding** markdown.

 ### Enabling comments
 I also added the ability for people to comment on my posts and retrospectives.
-So now when I summarise what I've learnt in a post people can critique me if I say something false.
+So now when I summarise what I've learnt in a post, people can critique me if I say something false.
+This also comes with the ability to leave an emoji response!

-I did this by setting up a disqus account and linking my website to my disqus account.
+**Leaving an emoji response is a mandatory request to anyone visiting my blogs!**

 **I made some progress with the next Haskell chapter but *blergh*, I couldn't get my head around certain syntax for constructing a new type  with an instance of a typeclass.
 So gonna get back it tomorrow morning.**